SadhviDupper/AC/README.md

 # AC
-this project will print Hello, World!
+This project will print Hello, World! in python.